 Before you start your home energy retrofit project, get an EnerGuide home energy evaluation to understand how your home uses energy and identify all improvement opportunities.
-As always, check with your municipality, utility or retailer to see if there are any rebates available.
+As always, check with your municipality, utility, or retailer to see if there are any rebates available.

 Doors